linkerd/website/linkerd.io/content/blog/architecting-multicluster.md

-With these three constraints —supporting hierarchical networks, maintaining independent state, and having an independent control plane— we have the necessary to implement a solution that takes the low complexity model Linkerd uses and expands it to multiple clusters.
+With these three constraints —supporting hierarchical networks, maintaining independent state, and having an independent control plane— we have the necessary framework to implement a solution that takes the low complexity model Linkerd uses and expands it to multiple clusters.

 In a future post, we'll be outlining the solutions we've arrived on.
 In the meantime, we’d love to hear your feedback on this set of requirements!
 Please